shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 The emperor was unamused.
 “Is it because you don’t know how to write?
 Or read?”

-“Um…” Larkwren slapped his own neck.
-“That is not my strong suit.”
+“Um…” Larkwren slapped his own neck. “*That* is not my strong suit.”

 “Fine.
 Come here.”
 The emperor motioned to Larkwren, sending him gliding across the floor to the emperor’s desk.
 He flicked his wrist, and Larkwren’s gauntlet slid right off, exposing his hand underneath.
 Pulling a needle out of one of his rings, he pricked Larkwren’s finger.
 “All you need to do is put a drop of your blood on the signature line.”
 He held out the contract.